How it all began – Club History

 Club members are very proud to be associated with the Republic of Ireland Supporters who were awarded the accolade of best-behaved supporters in Europe, in a vote conducted by European soccer magazines during 1996.
-Currently, the club has a membership approaching 500.
+Currently, the club has a membership of over 550.
 It is particularly pleasing that many members who have returned home or moved on from London, continue to support the club and maintain their membership.

 For the 2002 World Cup finals in Japan and Korea, about 100 club members travelled, including 30 on a club organised trip.
 For the Euro 2004 qualifying tournament, almost 100 members travelled to Russia, 35 on the trip to Georgia and Albania and despite a shortage of match tickets about 100 travelled to Basle for the final game.
 In the summer of 2004, we were a major supporter of Ireland’s games in the Unity Cup tournament played in London, selling over 500 tickets.
 Two days after the last game in that tournament over 110 club members travelled to Amsterdam for the friendly game against Holland.